gregfurman/NISPractical/README.md

 #navigate to out folder
 cd out

-#runs the methods for the certificate authority.
+#Runs the methods for the certificate authority.
-#Generates files used storing  the CA public and private keys
+#Generates files used storing the CA public and private keys.
+If testing on two separate machine, only run this command once and ensure both participants have the
+#same pairing key documents.
 java CertificateAuthority

 #Runs the server